odys-z/Anclient/js/README.md

 ## quick start (only EasyUI version currently)

+*Note*:

+*This doc is old.
+A newer version using docker is coming ...*

 Anclient.js currently only has the [EasyUI](www.jeasyui.com) version working.
 The client template is provided as a project template for client.

 To get kick started,